 As with sorting, you can create different widgets or pages showing the same table with different filter settings.
 For example, you could have one page showing event attendees with status “Confirmed” and another one showing those with status “Pending”.

-The value in not saving settings is the ability to do quick filters and lookups without saving that filter forever, or for the rest of your team to see.
-So it may be useful to save the buttons without any filtering to create a quick filter toolbar.
+It may be useful to save the buttons without any filtering to create a quick filter toolbar.

 If you do save settings with filters applied, that saves it for future sessions and other team members will see the same thing.